sproutsocial/seeds-packets/packages/seeds-docs/pages/package.md

 	 - Downloads

 ### Overview
-An overview is a brief summary of the package and it's importance.
+An overview is a brief summary of the package and it’s importance.

 ### Examples
 Examples are a demonstration of a theme comprised of imagery or code (tokens).

 ### Tokens
 Tokens are named entities that store visual design attributes.

-Using our typography scale as an example, 'Size 100' is a token that contains the visual design attributes font-size and line-height.
+Using our typography scale as an example, `Size 100` is a token that contains the visual design attributes `font-size` and `line-height`.

+Naming things is hard, so defer to CSS properties and values.
+For example, tokens for font weight use `normal` and `bold`, not `regular` and `heavy`.

 ### Usage
 A set of guidelines that help you use the contents of a package successfully in your work.

 Here are some common ways to communicate usage to help you get started: